Melissa Conrad Stöppler, MD

 - Previous chemotherapy with drugs known as alkylating agents

-- Mutation in a gene known as the retinoblastoma (Rb) gene
+- Mutation in a gene known as the retinoblastoma (Rb) gene or other genes

 Next: What causes bone cancer?